 Here is the pitch type breakdown for him:

 Wow.
-Saiki does look like Gu Lin regarding pitch types, velocity, and even age (25 years old).
+Saiki does look like Gu Lin in terms of delivery, pitch types, velocity, and even age (25 years old)!
+I guess we have a winner for the simulation!

 Here are Saiki’s stats this season: